dtzSiFive/firrtl-spec/spec.md

   output y : {a: UInt, flip b: UInt}
   output xp : RWProbe<{a: UInt, b: UInt}>

-  ; Force drives y.a and x.b, but not y.b and x.a
+  ; Force drives p.a, p.b, y.a, and x.b, but not y.b and x.a
   wire p : {a: UInt, flip b: UInt}
   define xp = rwprobe(p)
   p <= x